How to Make a Fire Truck Cake

 Fondant cake board

-- For the board use grey fondant.
+- For the board, use grey fondant.
 Roll and cover the entire board.
-Use a texture mat as shown in the video.
-Use the cake as a guide and remove some fondant from the center so you can secure the cake.
-(See video) Use hot glue and secure the cake in place.
+Use a texture mat, as shown in the video.
+Use the cake as a guide and remove some fondant from the center to secure the cake.
+(See the video) Use hot glue and secure the cake in place.

-Pro tip – the hot glue is only to secure the board to board, make sure it does not touch the cake.
+Pro tip – The hot glue is only to secure the board to the board; make sure it does not touch the cake.

 Complete Firetruck design